jazz-g/framework_rgbafan/README.md

-# Framework RGB Fan Tool
+# Framework Desktop Fan RGB Animations / MPD Visualizer

 ## Overview

-This is a simple rust tool to visualize music and display simple animations onto the Framework Desktop RGB fan, as this fan does not expose an interface in `/sys/class/leds`.
+This is a simple Rust tool for Linux to visualize music and display simple animations onto the Framework Desktop RGB fan, as this fan does not expose an interface in `/sys/class/leds`.

 It's mainly a wrapper + some animation logic for the [framework-system](https://github.com/FrameworkComputer/framework-system)